Pierrick-Dartois/SQISignHD-lib/Verification-sage/README.md

 $$a_1^2+a_2^2+\ell_B^{e_B}=2^{e_A};$$
 - The characteristic $p$ is of the form $p:=f\cdot 2^{f_A}\cdot \ell_B^{f_B}-1$, with $f_A\geq e_A+2$ and $f_B\geq e_B$ so that we have enough accessible torsion defined over $\mathbb{F}_{p^2}$ to compute $\sigma$ and evaluate it on $E_1[2^{e_A+2}]$.

+This script includes two different ways of computing such a dimension 4 isogeny:
+- the command line instruction `--KaniEndo` tests instances when we have the full torsion available.
+- the function `--KaniEndoHalf` tests instances when only half the torsion is available (as in SQISignHD, see Section 4.3 of the paper).

 ### Parameters

 Different set of parameters can be found in the subdirectory `parameters`.
 The files labeled `parameters/parameters_3.txt` and `parameters/parameters_7.txt` contain lists of parameters for the values $\ell_B=3$ and $\ell_B=7$ respectively.
 Every line of those files contains a list: